apache/singa/doc/en/develop/how-to-release.rst

 Select a release manager
 ------------------------

 The release manager (RM) is the coordinator for the release process.
 It is the RM's signature (.asc) that is uploaded together with the release.
 The RM generates KEY (RSA 4096-bit) and uploads it to a public key server.
-The RM needs to get his key endorsed (signed) by other Apache user, to be connected to the web of trust.
-He should first ask the mentor to help signing his key. http://www.apache.org/dev/release-signing.html
+The RM needs to get his key endorsed (signed) by other Apache user, to be connected to the web of trust. http://www.apache.org/dev/release-signing.html

 Check:
         + The codebase does not include third-party code which is not compatible to APL